Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Introduction

 \subsection{Wind Acceleration and Stratification}

-Despite observational and theoretical progress, fundamental details of radiatively driven winds, such as the velocity structure, still elude us.
-The so-called {\em $\beta-law$}, although extremely convenient to describe the general density structure of massive-star winds does not arise from a solid physical description of the winds; it rests on an unlikely simplification that the wind opacity does not undergo significant change as the radiation field shifts from primarily diffusive to primarily radially streaming, and as the wind temperature drops.
-Attempts to better describe the radial acceleration profile of hot-star winds have been made over the years, such as adjusting the value of the $\beta$ exponent and in the case of WR stars adopting a two-component $\beta$-law with a certain value of the exponent for the inner wind and a different value for the outer wind describing a second extended acceleration regime \citep{Hillier1999,Grafener2005}.
+Over the past few decades our understanding of radiatively-driven hot, massive-star winds has greatly improved.
+But despite this observational and theoretical progress, fundamental details of radiatively driven winds, such as the velocity structure, still elude us.
+The so-called {\em $\beta-law$}, although extremely convenient to describe the general density structure of massive-star winds, does not arise from a solid physical description of the winds; it rests on an unlikely simplification that the wind opacity does not undergo significant change as the wind temperature and density drop with radius, and as the radiation field shifts from primarily diffusive to primarily radially streaming.
+Attempts to better describe the radial acceleration profile of hot-star winds have been made over the years, such as adjusting the value of the $\beta$ exponent, or in the case of WR stars, adopting a typical value of that exponent in the inner wind, while using in the outer wind a higher value describing a second extended acceleration regime \citep{Hillier1999,Grafener2005}.

-Assuming such a law has important consequences as it sets the wind stratification right down to the stellar surface.
-In optically thick outflows such as those of WR stars, this is even more important as the hydrostatic surface of the star is completely hidden from view.
-The velocity law also sets how the opacity in the wind relates to the radial velocity of a given mass element in the wind and therefore how it appear as a spectroscopic signature.
-Dense winds offer the greatest potential for opacity changes as the temperature drops significantly and the radiation field shifts from being highly diffusive in deep layers to more free streaming in outer layers.
-Therefore, contrasting the wind velocity as a function of radius between very dense and less dense winds will test the hypothesis that the former will exhibit a different acceleration structure owing to opacity changes.
+The radial dependence of the wind speed has important consequences, as it controls the steady-state density structure, and creates the diagnostically significant mapping from observable Doppler shift to radial location.
+In optically thick outflows such as those of WR stars, the detailed wind structure is even more important, because the hydrostatic surface of the star is hidden from view, leaving the wind as the only layer of the star that is directly accessible to observation.
+Dense winds also experience additional opacity changes as the temperature drops significantly and the radiation field shifts from being highly diffusive in deep layers to more free streaming in outer layers.
+Therefore, we wish to test the hypothesis that the different character of radiative transport and opacity gradients in denser winds, compared to less dense winds, changes the nature of the acceleration as a function of radius.
+This white paper describes how this test can be carried out in a special sample of colliding-wind binary systems.

-Testing our current understanding of radiation driven wind theories is crucial for identifying discrepancies, for future development, and to allow confidence in using theories to make predictions in situations where they cannot be easily tested.